TelepathicGrunt/StructureTutorialMod/README.md

 **Change the Github branch to see other versions of this tutorial including Forge.**

  This very small Fabric mod is full of comments that will help you understand what a lot of the methods do and what needs to be done to get your structure to generate.
-In all, this mod is really just 4 java files, 2 JSON files, and 2 structure nbt files.
+In all, this mod is really just 4 java files, 2 (optional) mixins, 2 JSON files, and 2 structure nbt files.

 If you don't know how to make a nbt file for structures, it's actually fairly simple and you can do it all inside minecraft itself!
 Here is a video on how to make and save a structure to nbt using structure blocks.
 If you want your jigsaw structure to have more than 1 piece, you will need to setup and save Jigsaw blocks with your structure to nbt (You'll have to find another video tutorial for jigsaw structures than the one below.
 Let me know if you find a great Jigsaw Block tutorial!):
 >https://www.youtube.com/watch?v=ylGFb4F4xVk&t=1s